Orange-OpenSource/ods-android/docs/modules/About.md

 description: An about screen should be displayed in all Orange applications to display the application name, software version as well as all legal data protection, privacy, and terms of service compliance information.
 ---

-The ODS About module displays the following mandatory menu items: Privacy policy and Terms of service.
+The ODS About module displays the following mandatory menu items: *Privacy policy* and *Terms of service*.
-It also allows you to add optional predefined menu items: App News, Legal information and Rate the App.
+It also allows you to add optional predefined menu items: *App news*, *Legal information* and *Rate the app*.
 Moreover you can add your own menu items linked to a local file or an URL.

 Share and feedback functionalities are optional but can be added and configured.